Pfizer–BioNTech COVID-19 vaccine: History

-While no infectious disease expert Şahin did some quick calculations based on Wuhan's population and transport links and came to the conclusion that if this virus was possible of person-to-person transmission then it could cause a morality rate somewhere between 0.3 and 10 out of every 100 inflected people to give a best case scenario of two million deaths worldwide.
-This would expose him, his family, colleagues to danger.
+While no infectious disease expert, Şahin did some quick calculations based on Wuhan's population and transport links and came to the conclusion that if this virus was capable of person-to-person transmission then it could cause a morality rate somewhere between 0.3 and 10 out of every 100 inflected people to give a best case scenario of two million deaths worldwide.
+This would expose him, his family, and colleagues to danger.
 At the time there were 1,000 internationally confirmed cases of the virus.
 Later that day he sent an email to Helmut Jeggle, chairman of BioNTech to alert him of his conclusions.
 The next day he discussed it with his wife Özlem Türeci and his belief that once it reached Germany local schools would be closed by April.
-During a telephone call with Jeggle that same day he discussed potential impact of such a virus.
+During a telephone call with Jeggle that same day he discussed the potential impact of such a virus.

-Şahin and Türeci had previously identified that the mRNA vaccine technology that the company had been developing offered the possibly of being used to create a suitable vaccine.
+Şahin and Türeci had previously identified that the mRNA vaccine technology that the company had been developing offered the possibility of being used to create a suitable vaccine.

-While the company had a small team which had started developing vaccines for infectious disease and had collaborating with Pfizer on a flu vaccine BioNTech was after 11 years of financial losses totalling more than €400 million was concentrating its efforts on developing mRNA as a means of fighting cancer.
+While the company had a small team which had started developing vaccines for infectious disease and had been collaborating with Pfizer on a flu vaccine, BioNTech was after 11 years of financial losses totalling more than €400 million, concentrating its efforts on developing mRNA as a means of fighting cancer.

-However, realizing the risk and believing that the company's proprietary mRNA technology at now at the stage where they had the tools to create a vaccine Şahin after discussing it with his wife, spent that weekend outlining the technical construction of eight possible vaccine candidates based on the company's mRNA platforms.
-He was assisted in his work by the SARS-CoV-2 genetic sequences having been previously published on 11 January 2020 by Edward C. Holmes in association with Zhang Yongzhen, a professor at the Chinese Center for Disease Control and Prevention on open-source website Virological.org.
+However, realizing the risk and believing that the company's proprietary mRNA technology, now at the stage where they had the tools to create a vaccine, after discussing it with his wife, Şahin spent that weekend outlining the technical construction of eight possible vaccine candidates based on the company's mRNA platforms.
+He was assisted in his work by the SARS-CoV-2 genetic sequences previously published on 11 January 2020 by Edward C. Holmes in association with Zhang Yongzhen, a professor at the Chinese Center for Disease Control and Prevention on the open-source website Virological.org.
 This triggered an urgent international response to prepare for an outbreak and hasten development of preventive vaccines. Şahin had a series of meetings with the company's few infectious experts and the leaders of most of the departments to discuss his concerns about the virus and to announce his decision to establish a new project called 'Lightspeed' that would use all of the company's available resources to develop a vaccine.
 He also decided that rather than follow the traditional method of developing a single prototype and then discard it if it didn't work and then start again they would develop and test multiple vaccines in parallel.
 They would then discard the least promising.

 In June 2025, the European Medicines Agency announced that they are making data from the marketing authorization applications for COVID19 mRNA vaccines Comirnaty and Spikevax publicly available.